Probate and Will Disputes Sydney

 Court Preparation

-If negotiation cannot resolve the dispute, we prepare for court by drafting affidavits, organising evidence, consulting barristers, and guiding clients through procedural requirements, ensuring their position is clearly presented when proceedings become necessary to achieve a fair and lawful outcome.
+If negotiation cannot resolve the dispute, we prepare for court by drafting affidavits, organising evidence, briefing barristers, and guiding clients through procedural requirements, ensuring their position is clearly presented when proceedings become necessary to achieve a fair and lawful outcome.

 challenge-a-will